- ShindelRock - https://www.shindelrock.com -

 Client Question: What should I do if an employee claims a high number of exemptions?

+Once a lock-in rate takes effect, employers cannot reduce withholding unless approved by the IRS.
 For more information on this topic, contact a ShindelRock tax professional [2] today.